Phenomenology of Religion

 Again, as with the concept of contingency, his concern is to bring out the existential import of the concept of order.
-When grounded in the kind of experience he describes here, order does not just signify lawlikeness, a notion which has no particular phenomenological content, but a realm of belonging, a place which has been set in order by someone, so that it can be inhabited and constitute a home.
-This way of developing the concept points once more to its relevance for religious life: to experience order in these terms is to experience God as present in the world, and caring for it.
+When grounded in the kind of experience he describes here, order does not just signify lawlikeness, a notion that has no particular phenomenological content, but a realm of belonging, a place that has been set in order by someone, so that it can be inhabited and constitute a home.
+This way of developing the concept points once more to its relevance for religious life: to experience order in these terms is to experience God as present in the world, and as caring for it.

-So we could also take Kohák to be providing a phenomenological rendering of the concept of divine presence.
+So we could take Kohák to be providing a phenomenological rendering of the concept of divine presence.
 He offers this comparison:

 The house belongs: on entering it, we sense its order not simply as an order, but specifically as the order of a Lebenswelt, of an inhabited context ordered by a caring presence.
 Trying to cook in a strange kitchen brings it home: things have their places, unknown to us, but not arbitrary.
 The house is a sphere of someone's mineness. (p.
 189)